greatest-ape/aquatic/README.md

 ## Copyright and license

-Copyright (c) 2020-2023 Joakim Frostegård
+Copyright (c) Joakim Frostegård

-Distributed under the terms of the Apache 2.0 license.
+Distributed under the terms of the Apache License, Version 2.0.
 Please refer to the `LICENSE` file in the repository root directory for details.

 ## Trivia